benzoyl peroxide and clindamycin (Topical application route)

 It is very important that you use benzoyl peroxide and clindamycin only as directed.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may cause your skin to become irritated.
 You may need to use benzoyl peroxide and clindamycin for several weeks or months before your skin starts to look better.
 Applying extra medicine will not make it work faster.

 benzoyl peroxide and clindamycin is for use on the skin only.
-Do not get it in your eyes, nose, or mouth.
+Do not get it in your eyes, nose, mouth, or vagina.
 Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.

 - Wash your hands with soap and water before and after using benzoyl peroxide and clindamycin.